By guest author Chris Guthrie

 Contact these reviewers and ask them for an honest, unbiased review of your product (and make sure they mention that they “received the product for free in exchange for an honest and unbiased review”).

 Mistake 3: Not using a specific strategy to pick keywords

 Picking random keywords and seeing what happens isn’t a winning strategy.
 Instead, what you want to do is pick keywords that are more important to your potential buyers on Amazon.

 How do you know what keywords are important?
 Amazon tells you when you start to type a search

 Do you think Amazon displays keywords here that are more likely to lead visitors to a sale or less likely to lead to a sale?

 Of course they’re going to display keywords that are more likely to lead to a sale.
 Amazon tests everything so those keywords that display in search suggest are the types of keywords you should look at incorporating into your listing.
 That’s not all, however.
 Conducting keyword research to find other terms is also a critical exercise.
 You’ll want to look at the obvious search terms as well as those that come from misspellings, synonyms and alternate uses.
 This will make up a comprehensive list that can drive loads of traffic to your listing.

 These strategies I’ve shared are all manual and can be very time consuming.
 There is a better way.
-If you’d like to see how to overcome these 3 mistakes 1o times faster please join me on Thursday, November 19th (TOMORROW) at 1 PM eastern time (10 AM pacific) for a special webinar training entitled “How To Find Unique Products Worth Selling On Amazon Using Amasuite 4.0” I’m doing just for Karon’s peeps.
+If you’d like to see how to overcome these 3 mistakes 1o times faster please watch the replay of my webinar I did it just for Karon’s peeps.
 I’ll show you how my AmaSuite software can cut your time and boost your results so you get to the sales level you want significantly faster.